jum/caddy-docker-proxy-redis/README.md

 using a single CF_API_KEY for cloudflare.
 I have thus moved this into the main Caddyfile under the acme_dns global configuration.

+For all of my domains (except one, for backward compatibility) I also do not expect any unencrypted traffic on port 80, I have thus added "auto_https disable_redirects" to the base Caddfile to let caddy not listen on port 80 by default.
+As I only use the ACME DNS challenge, I do not need to open that port und thus save myself the headache of the many probes for security problems, which conveniently only happen on port 80.

 ### Surviving a tailscaled restart

 The docker container mounts the runtime directory of tailscale and not